KayDrechsler/nextjs-event-planner/README.md

 ## Used technologies
 - React.js
 - Next.js
+- Google Firebase

 ## Todos
 - [ ] Delete inline styles that were just assigned for demo purposes.
 - [ ] Remove CSS element selectors and replace them with classes.
 Again: just a demo CSS project, which focusses on NextJS instead of CSS/SCSS features.
+- [ ] Integrate authentication to secure Firebase data base.
+Here we're just using it as a demo case.
+No important data to be secured actually.
+But in a real world scenario this couldn't stay as it currently is.